-2024-25 197 196 - 2023-24 225 225 219 2022-23 250 250 234 Financial Year Species GVP (\$m) Fishery GVP (\$m) % Fishery GVP Economics (Secondary) 2022-23 2.89 23.92 12.08 Gillnet, Hook and Trap 2021-22 2.06 21.06 9.78 2020-21 1.96 24.84 7.89 ABARES Status (2024 report) Fishing Mortality: S overfishin В iomass: Overfished Climate Sensitivity Medium Preliminary projections indicate a decline of up to 20% in abundance through to 2040, with high confidence, due to climate sensitivity.
-Assessme nt sumn nary Key Model technical assumptions/ parameters The CKMR assessment e well mixed stock.
-Significant Changes to data inputs The Shark Industry Data Collection (SIDaC) program continues to collect kin samples as a key input to the CKMR assessment.
-Assessments (since 1991) have consistently estimated the school shark population to be below the limit reference point of 20% of unfished levels.
+2024-25 197 196 - 2023-24 225 225 219 2022-23 250 250 234 Financial Year Species GVP (\$m) Fishery GVP (\$m) % Fishery GVP Economics (Secondary) 2022-23 2.89 23.92 12.08 Gillnet, Hook and Trap 2021-22 2.06 21.06 9.78 2020-21 1.96 24.84 7.89 ABARES Status (2024 report) Fishing Mortality: S overfishing В iomass: Overfished Climate Sensitivity Medium Preliminary projections in 2040, with high confiden • 0% in abundance through to y.
+Assessme nt sumn nary Key Model technical assumptions/ parameters The CKMR assessment model assumes there is on e well mixed stock.
+Significant Changes to data inputs The Shark Industry Data samples as a key input t n continues to collect kin Assessments (since 1991) have consistently estimated the school shark population to be below the limit reference point of 20% of unfished levels.
 The objective of the current rebuilding strategy is to rebuild the stock to B 20 in 66 years since it was first implemented in 2009.
-In October 2018, SharkRAG accepted the new CKMR assessment.
-The CKMR assessment model provides an estimate of current absolute abundance with Assessment results and RAG comments trend back to 2000.
+Assessment results and RAG comments In October 2018, SharkRAG accepted the new CKMR assessment.
+The CKMR assessment model provides an estimate of current absolute abundance with trend back to 2000.
 It does not provide an estimate of depletion from B 0 .
 SharkRAG noted high confidence in the absolute estimate of abundance produced by the model, but lower confidence in the estimate of trend.
-SharkRAG also noted that confidence in the trend will improve with additional data and discussed that if the school shark population is increasing, the likely increased rate of incidental catch should be considered when setting future incidental catch allowances. allowances.
-While the results were accepted, the CKMR assessment only provided project TACs for three years (to the 2021-22 fishing year).
-In the absence of an upda CKMR assessment, setting the TAC has been applied by a different, but larg consistent, methodology that sets an incidental bycatch TAC to minimise the total mortality (state + Comm) of school shark.
-This method accounts for the minimum unavoidable catch of the Commonwealth fishery, including associa discards of this fishery and state catch, as well as reflecting the estimated 3%p.a. rate of increase in the population from the CKMR assessment over tw years.
+SharkRAG also noted that confidence in the trend will improve with additional data and discussed that if the school shark population is increasing, the likely increased rate of incidental catch should be considered when setting future incidental catch allowances.
+While the results were accepted, the CKMR assessment only provided projected TACs for three years (to the 2021-22 fishing year).
+In the absence of an updated CKMR assessment, setting the TAC has been applied by a different, but largely consistent, methodology that sets an incidental bycatch TAC to minimise the total mortality (state + Comm) of school shark.
+This method (the 'logbook method') accounts for the minimum unavoidable catch of the Commonwealth fishery, including associated discards of this fishery and state catch, as well as reflecting the estimated 3% p.a. rate of increase in the population from the CKMR assessment over two years.